You are strongly advised to keep the dictionaries in Recorder 6 updated to the most

-Download the upgrade files you need from this link Update files.
-You can download
+Download the upgrade files you need from this link Dictionary Update Files You can

-either the zipped version or the unzipped version.
-Place the file in the folder
+download either the zipped version or the unzipped version.
+Place the file in the

-created above and unzip the file to this folder if required.
-The folder can contain
+folder created above and unzip the file to this folder if required.
+The folder can

-both the zipped and unzipped version, but only the unzipped version with the .sql
+contain both the zipped and unzipped version, but only the unzipped version with

-extension is required and there is no need to delete the any already processed.
+the .sql extension is required and there is no need to delete any already processed.

 With the first update in this format there are 5 separate upgrades contained in